ArdentHQ/nova-enhanced-textarea/README.md

 1. Add the `EnhancedTextarea` field to your Nova Resource.

-2. Call `->maxLength()` method to define the max number of characters the field should show.
+2. Call the `->maxLength()` method to define the max number of characters that the field should show.

 ```php
 <?php